waynia/epub_retrieval/readme.md

 ## Target of this project

 This demo project is aimed to parse personal e-book library using Open AI APIs.
+Its input is a epub format e-book, and its output is a .csv file with the summary of the segments as well as the main idea of the input book.
+Also, the functions in this project provides the search function based on embedding similarites in embedding_lib.py file.
 Up till now, limited by the time that I could spend on this spare-time work, I only finished the core part, which invokes the API to parse one book with .epub format in a given path, and output the recursive summary of the whole book.

 The next part of this work, is to make it become a [Calibre e-book management application](https://calibre-ebook.com/) plugin, and help every one to get new ideas from their book collections.
 Also, if possible, to become an infrastructure to construct some specific-knowledge-based web apps.